Refer

 About Refer

 Should I book Refer in Beijing?
 Consider it if the goal is a Nordic meal in Beijing with chef Talib Hudda's name attached.
-The verified details are concise: Nordic cuisine, smart-casual dress, daily hours from 10 AM to 12 AM, an Opinionated About Dining Top Restaurants in Asia ranking of #126 in 2024.
+The essentials are concise: Nordic cuisine, smart-casual dress, daily hours from 10 AM to 12 AM, an Opinionated About Dining Top Restaurants in Asia ranking of #126 in 2024.

 Nordic cooking in Beijing